FMD Rainfall Analyser frequently asked questions

 How long will it take for me to receive my rainfall analyser report?

-If you are unable to access the website or are having difficulty downloading a rainfall report, the Bureau of Meteorology or the Department of Agriculture and Water Resources can assist you [see below under ‘more information on the FMD Scheme including early withdrawals’].
+If you are unable to access the website or are having difficulty downloading a rainfall report, the Bureau of Meteorology or the Department of Agriculture can assist you [see below under ‘more information on the FMD Scheme including early withdrawals’].

 What if the rainfall analyser report indicates that my farm business is not located in any rainfall deficiency area mentioned above and I’ve withdrawn my FMD?